ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The diagram illustrates one of many potential implementations of BGP from the on-premises data center to the {{site.data.keyword.cloud_notm}}.

 The traffic that originates from the client facility flows through AT&T NetBond or other provider into the GNPP router.
 The GNPP router is peered through BGP to the vSRX gateway deployed into the client's {{site.data.keyword.cloud_notm}} account and all traffic is encapsulated in a GRE tunnel over BGP.
-The packets that exit the tunnel into the vSRX are then routed to the NSX overlay network through an edge services gateway.
+The packets that exit the tunnel into the vSRX are then routed to the NSX overlay network through an edge gateway gateway.

 ## Related links
 {: #vcsvsrx-planning-related}